LaunchCodeEducation/linux/content/userspace-applications/walkthrough/wget/_index.md

 ![cat hello.py](pictures/cat-hello-py.png?classes=border)

-This file happens to be a `python` script that we can execute with the `python3` interpreter:
+This file happens to be a `python` script that you can execute with the `python3` interpreter:

 ```bash
 python3 hello.py